-Over the years, this dramatic surge in cyberthreats to the healthcare sector has made headlines almost every month in the United States of America alone.
-However, one can imagine the volume of impact in other continents of the world as well.
+Healthcare Cybersecurity incidents have dramatically surged over the years.
+This has been headline news almost every month in the United States.
+However, one can imagine the volume of impact on other continents of the world as well.
 The merciless cybercriminals target the technologies and innovation in Healthcare and pose a direct threat to human life.
-With every groundbreaking innovation in automation, data analytics, and interoperability, the rise in malicious vulnerabilities in the same automated assets is also soaring.
-For instance, how about a compromised ECG machine meant to monitor your heart rate but only to show altered readings to your doctor.
-Sounds scary, right?

-Hire an economic cybersecurity consulting services firm to help you find flaws in the overall IT Security Infrastructure, especially the network defenses.
-Most life-care threats come from within when a resident is hacked via a phishing attack leveraging their computer to scan and infect the rest of the network.
-From there, the attack spreads and infects other computers, eventually compromising the facilities’ machines and stealing confidential data and financial details to use for fraud.
+Hire a firm that specializes in economic cybersecurity consulting services.
+They can help you identify any weaknesses in the IT Security Infrastructure, particularly the network defenses.
+Life-care threats often come from within.
+This happens when a resident falls victim to a phishing attack.
+Their computer is then used to scan and infect the rest of the network.
+The attack began spreading to other computers.
+It eventually infiltrated the facilities' machines and stole confidential data and financial details.
+This data was then used to commit fraud.
 To prevent this, you need to find and fix issues before attackers can.
-A vulnerability assessment and pen-testing exercise would provide the most accurate representation of the security posture to formulate a strategy and prevent further issues.
+An IT Security Vulnerability Assessment and pen-testing exercise can give an accurate picture of the IT security posture.
+This information can be used to create a strategy and prevent any further issues.
 The basics are the most important here: aggressively keep any software used updated.
 Regularly scan the network for unrecognized devices and investigate abnormalities.
-You don’t need to hire an entire security team to do this; a competent Cybersecurity Expert or IT Security professional should conduct this regular task performed periodically.

 The first defensive measure is network segmentation, separating the local network used by residents to access the internet entirely from the network used by your facility’s employees.
 They should not share any data between them, and there should be no way for a computer in one network to access anything on the other network.
 This step is so crucial because a small-time scammer targeting elderly life-care residents could easily infiltrate your life-care facility’s network and steal sensitive data or even begin launching a full-scale ransomware attack against the entire business by locking up and likely exfiltrating all of your data.
 For the same motive, you’d be wise to separate individual facilities in their networks and have a distinct network for company-wide communication and networking.
 It sounds like much work, but setting up an architecture like this should be pretty straightforward for a competent cybersecurity expert or hire a cybersecurity consultant to plan the entire project.